thomassuedbroecker/hackathon-information/README.md

 **d) Error: Activate your IBM Cloud account**

-* How do you resolve the "We're having a problem getting your account activated" message?, please check the steps documented here:[https://www.ibm.com/support/pages/node/963186](https://www.ibm.com/support/pages/node/963186)
+* How do you resolve the "We're having a problem getting your account activated" message?, please check the steps documented here : [https://www.ibm.com/support/pages/node/963186](https://www.ibm.com/support/pages/node/963186)

+**f) Problem during requesting to many IBM Cloud accounts from one network**

+* How to whitelist your IP address?, please check the steps documented [here](https://cloud.ibm.com/registration/whitelist).

 ## 4) Useful getting started resources from the Call for Code challenge